KhronosGroup/VulkanSC-Tools/BUILD.md

 - vkcube and vkcubepp demos
 - mock ICD

+Currently only the mock ICD is available for Vulkan SC.

 ### Installed Files

 The `install` target installs the following files under the directory